SalehAlDarmaki/draw_photonics/README.md

 ## Export shape to gds

-Add this script at the end of the code to export the resulting shape tpo a gds file.
+Add this script at the end of the optimizer code to export the resulting shape to a gds file.

 ```
 gds_export_script = str("f = gdsopen('isolator_export.gds');\